 The sprawling open-air museum tells the story of Ballarat during the Australian gold rush, when thousands of prospectors poured into the area in search of fortune.
 Sovereign Hill’s 350 staff and 250 volunteers wear period dress – and not just the bare minimum.
 “A typical upper-class gentleman, for example, will be fully kitted out with braces, a waistcoat and a pocket watch, plus a lovely frock coat, a top hat and a walking stick,” says Erin.

-Cultural Attractions of Australia is pleased to present this series of the stories behind the storytellers who have enriched the experiences of countless visitors to our iconic attractions whilst their doors are temporarily closed due to COVID-19 restrictions.
+Cultural Attractions of Australia is pleased to present this series of the stories behind the storytellers who have enriched the experiences of countless visitors to our iconic attractions.